whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 #### Attacking our Spiritual Leaders

 "Spirituality" is simply how a person relates to themselves and the world, and spiritual leaders help people relate to the world in a good way.
 A spiritual leader is anyone who helps their people confront injustice, corruption, selfishness, confusion, shame, poverty, low self-worth, disconnection from the Earth, and other troubles.
-Spiritual leaders commonly help people share, build up their self-worth and dignity, help them reconnect with the Earth, and remind them that they have a proud ancestry, as they bring people together to confront injustices.
+Spiritual leaders commonly help people share, build up their self-worth and dignity, help them reconnect with the Earth, and remind them that they have a proud ancestry as they bring people together to confront injustices.

 The modern-day term for spiritual leader is "social activist."
 Whether they are called "social activists" or "spiritual leaders," they are the ones who show the most bravery, wisdom, and generosity as they bring people together to confront injustice.
 Unfortunately, because spiritual leaders confront the oppression that benefits the wealthy and powerful, selfish authorities commonly attack them and undermine their efforts.